greydongilmore/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 <p style='text-align: justify;'> <b>Greydon Gilmore</b> obtained a Ph.D. in Biomedical Engineering at Western University (<a href="https://ir.lib.uwo.ca/etd/8545/" target="_blank">Western thesis repository</a>).
 His thesis work involved the development of an open-source stereotactic planning software for functional neurosurgery.
 His primary research interests include cranial electrodes inserted for movement disorders and epilepsy.
-The goal is to improve surgical targetting accuracy and post-operative localization of electrodes.</p>
+The goal is to improve surgical targeting accuracy and post-operative localization of electrodes.</p>